brothertoad/notes/README.md

 # notes
-A repository that will server as a basic GitHub pages site.
+A repository that will serve as a basic GitHub pages site.